 Beginner's guide to using an electric vehicle

-However, leaving petrol or diesel models behind in favour of an electric motor needn't be a worry – today's electric cars are at the cutting edge of technology, and with running costs much lower than vehicles with internal combustion engines, there's never been a better time to join the world of zero-emission vehicles.
+However, leaving petrol or diesel models behind in favour of an electric motor needn't be a worry – today's EVs are at the cutting edge of technology, and with running costs much lower than vehicles with internal combustion engines (ICE), there's never been a better time to join the world of zero-emission vehicles.

-We're here to help, whether you're buying an electric car straight from petrol or diesel cars, or you already have a plug-in hybrid.
+We're here to help, whether you're buying an electric vehicle straight from a petrol or diesel car, or you already have a plug-in hybrid.

 Charging your Electric car at home

-While the number of public charging points is increasing rapidly every day, one of the cheapest and most convenient ways to keep your electric vehicle topped up with energy is with a home charger.
+The number of public charging points is increasing rapidly every day, home EV charging is one of the cheapest and most convenient ways to keep your electric vehicle topped up with energy.

 When buying an electric car, it's worth considering whether you have space outside your home for a charger to replenish EV batteries, as this makes the ownership of an electric car much simpler.